salmonb/webfx/.github/README.md

 ## Is it free?

 Yes WebFX itself is free, and you can build Web apps and Desktop apps (with embed JRE) for free.
-But if you target mobiles & native apps, you will need to acquire a [Gluon Mobile license](https://gluonhq.com/pricing/) (otherwise you will get a nag screen).
+But if you target mobiles & native apps, you will need to acquire a [Gluon Mobile license](https://gluonhq.com/pricing/) to remove the nag screen.

 ## Funding